sigilante/duo/Q-metals.md

 Informally, a function fits an interface if the function has a more specific result and/or a less specific argument than the interface.

+For instance, the archetypal Gall agents in `/sys/lull.hoon` are composed using iron gates since they will be used as examples for building actual agent cores.
+The `++rs` and sister gates in `/sys/hoon.hoon` are built using iron doors with specified rounding behavior so when you actually use the core (like `++add:rs`) the core you are using has been built as an example.

 The [`|~` barsig](https://urbit.org/docs/hoon/reference/rune/bar#-barsig) rune produces an iron gate.
 The [`^|` ketbar](https://urbit.org/docs/hoon/reference/rune/ket#-ketbar) rune converts a `%gold` invariant core to an iron core.

 ### `%lead` Bivariance